naren-jha/prototypes/src/main/java/com/njha/prototypes/db_connection_pooling/README.md

 Further observations:
 - Performance improvement is not seen in PostgreSQL, probably because of Postgre's internal optimizations.
-For the same size of threads, with and without the pool seems to have similar performance.
+For the same size of threads, with and without the pool seems to have similar performance in case of PostgreSQL.
 - Postgre has more user friendly error messages :)